An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Using the Empirical Bayes Model in Zero-Sum Game Settings

 To make the comparison between the two players fair, we need to ensure that regardless of the target region, the success probabilities are equalized for the single-action and multi-action players when the latter targets the center of the target region.
 We do this as follows.
-Using the DM data, we fit the skill model (\ref{eq:DM4}) to all\footnote{As noted in Section \ref{sec:Fitted-Models}, we do not have enough data to estimate for D11, D13, D15, and D17 so for these doubles we simply assume the estimated skill model for DB applies.} target regions.
-We then take the single-action skill model to be the multi-action skill model when the target is the center of the target region.
-We also assume both players have full information and therefore know their own skill models and their opponent's skill models.
-Finally we assume the multi-action player has zero bias, i.e the $\btheta$ of $\bmu$ is zero.
-This obviously favors the multi-action player in light of our discussion in Section \ref{sec:Fitted-Models} where we argued there is some evidence supporting a non-zero $\btheta$.
+Using the BSP pseudo-counts, we fit the skill model (\ref{eq:DM4}) to all\footnote{The D11, D13, D15, and D17 regions are very rarely targeted and so we do not have enough data to estimate the bivariate-normal skill models for them even when we use the BSP pseudo-fractions.
+While we could use the BSR pseudo-fractions, because they are so rarely targeted we simply assume the fitted skill model for DB applies to them, as well as all the single regions SB and S1-S20.} target regions.
+That is, we fit the BSPNC model and take this to be the skill model of both the single-action and multi-action players.
+While the multi-action player can target every square-millimeter of the dartboard, the single-action player can only target the center of each target region.
+We also assume both players have full information and therefore know their own skill models and their opponent's skill models (both are BSPNC) as well as each other's action sets.
+Finally we assume the multi-action player has zero bias.
+This obviously favors the multi-action player and, in light of our discussion in Appendix \ref{sec:Bias}, is not fully supported by the data.

-In Table \ref{table:winprob_modelcompare} we report match-win probabilities (computed using (\ref{eq:Adv2})) for single-leg, 21-leg, and 35-leg matches for 4 of the 16 players.
-In order to isolate the impact of using ${\cal A}_{\text{m}}$ versus ${\cal A}_{\text{s}}$ we only consider players playing against themselves, so for example, the first row of the table reports results for multi-action Cross versus single-action Cross, etc. Because starting the first leg provides a considerable advantage (especially for smaller values of $N$), we report separate win-probabilities for when the multi-action and single-action players start the first leg.
-The reported win-probabilities in the table are for the payer starting the first leg.
-The ``gap'' columns in the table show the difference in win-probabilities and represent the edge that the multi-action player has over the single-action player.